 — Luke 6:5 NLT

 Righteous Father, make me passionately Christian, your child whose life reflects the character, compassion, and mission of your Son.
-In Jesus' name, I pray.
+In his name, I pray.
 Amen.

 Related Scripture Readings